- Masks. Yes masks for everyone. You will not be let in anywhere without one.

 Our tour prices vary greatly depending on which one of our tours you elect to go on and how many people are in your party.
 Unlike other operators we now offer dynamic pricing!
 This means the more people you have in your group the lower we make your ticket prices.
 Please use the navigation menu to select our different tours as the prices are listed on the individual pages.

-Our public tours depart at 9 am from a central meeting point in San Diego, typically from the Linda Vista Transit Station an all day parking lot where tour guests can park for free.
+Most of our tours depart from San Diego at 9am.
 Guests who book a private tour can be picked up at their location in San Diego, Tijuana, Rosarito, Ensenada, or Valle de Guadalupe.

 The drive from San Diego, CA to Mexico’s Valle de Guadalupe is about one and a half hours each way along beautiful ocean-side Highway 1.